fabric8-hdd/fabric8-hypothesis-measurement-api/README.md

-# measure-api
+# measurements-api
-Micro-service for metric measurements and handling of scouts' requests.
+Micro-service for metric measurements and handling of scout requests.